alienrobotarmy/JTok/README.md

 JTok is a simple to use, leak free and thread safe tokenization.

-It does not rely on static or global variables, which makes for safe integration into threaded programs where strok(r) and strsep are know to be problematic.
+It does not rely on static or global variables, which makes this for safe integration into threaded programs where strok(r) and strsep are know to be problematic.

 ## Example Usage
 This is our example file `test.c`